bellhyve/zelta/README.md

 # Release

 Zelta's commands and switches should be considered somewhat in flux until its official release on February 19, 2024.
 For example, the default behavior for `zelta policy` just changed to mimic `zelta backup` by adding a snapshot command and including intermediate snapshots.
-Zelta also now mounts filesystems read-only rather than leaving them unmounted.

-Zelta is free to use and will be released under the Simplified BSD License or similar.
+Zelta is free to use and will be released on February 19, 2024 under the Simplified BSD License or similar.

 ## Goals and Methodology